saf-dmitry/mdviewer/README.md

 MDviewer requires the following packages to run:

-- [Python 3][python] and [PyQt5][pyqt5]
+- [Python 3][python] and [PyQt5][pyqt5] libraries
 - Markdown (or other markup) processor

-To install Python 3 and PyQT5 on Debian-based systems such as Ubuntu or Mint, issue following command:
+To install Python 3 and PyQt5 on Debian-based systems such as Ubuntu or Mint, you can issue the following command:

     sudo apt-get install python3 python3-yaml python3-pyqt5 python3-pyqt5.qtwebkit